 Open captioning is scheduled for select Music Center at Strathmore performances.
 To purchase tickets for these performance in open captioning area, please call the Ticket Office at 301.581.5100 (voice) or 800.735.2258 (TTY).
 The Music Center at Strathmore also offers captioning upon request.
 Requests to caption non-designated performances must be received at least 14 days before the performance and a ticket must be purchased for that performance.
 This service is dependent upon the availability of a captioner.

 Audio Described Performances

 Large print programs can be made for all performances where there is a standard complimentary program.
-Please call the Ticket Office at least one week in advance to request a large print program.
+Please call the Ticket Office at least 14 days in advance to request a large print program.
 Patrons can pick up the programs from the usher at the ticket taking location.

 Audio programs and programs formatted for screen readers may be available upon request.
 Please contact the Ticket Office at least two weeks in advance to request a program in an alternative format.

 Sensory-friendly performances are designed to create a performing arts experience that is welcoming to families of children with autism or other disabilities that create sensory sensitivities.
 Learn more about our sensory-friendly programs.

 Strathmore strives for the best patron experience possible.
 We strongly encourage patrons requesting accommodations to call or visit the Strathmore Ticket Office.
 Online requests can be emailed to email@example.com.
 Tickets are available on a space available basis.

 Short term (15 minute) parking for Ticket Office transactions is allowed in the Mansion lot off 10701 Rockville Pike daily until 5pm.
 The Ticket Office is located in the Discovery Grand Foyer of the Music Center.